markusjohnsson/cil.js/Docs/Boxing.md

 Values (instances of structs and primitives (ints of various sizes, bool, char, float and double)) contains no type information at runtime.

 However, *boxed* values *does* contain type information.
-When they are boxed with the CLI 'box' instruction they are wrapped in a classless JavScript object:
+When they are boxed with the CLI 'box' instruction they are wrapped in a classless JavaScript object:

 ```
 var x = {